Sutton Creek (Susquehanna River tributary): History

 Sutton Creek was entered into the Geographic Names Information System on August 2, 1979.
 Its identifier in the Geographic Names Information System is 1199653.
 The creek is also known as Sutton's Creek and Coray Creek.

 James Sutton and James Hadsall constructed the first gristmill and the first sawmill in Exeter Township on Sutton Creek in 1776.
 However, the mills were destroyed in a military invasion in 1778.
 Samuel Sutton, the son of James Sutton, constructed a second mill there a few years later.
-In 1864, E.A.
-Coray, who owned the site at that time, constructed a third mill on the creek.
+In 1864, E. A. Coray, who owned the site at that time, constructed a third mill on the creek.
 The first sawmill in Franklin Township was also built on the creek in 1808 by a Mr. Munson.
 In the same year, Elijah Brace constructed the first gristmill in the township on the creek.

 Two concrete tee beam bridges carrying Sutton Creek Road were built over Sutton Creek in 1925.
 Their lengths are 40.0 and 49.9 ft.
 A two-span bridge carrying State Route 1037 was built over the creek in Franklin Township at Lake Louise in 1940.
 It is 36.1 ft long.
 A concrete culvert bridge carrying State Route 1033/Bodle Road was constructed over the creek in Exeter Township in 1962.
 This bridge is 21.0 ft long.
 In 1999, a prestressed box beam or girders bridge with a length of 32.2 ft was built and carries Pennsylvania Route 92 over the creek in Exeter Township.
 A concrete culvert bridge was built over the creek in Franklin Township in 2007.
 This bridge is 27.9 ft long and carries State Route 1021.

 The Elisha Atherton Coray Mill was located on Sutton Creek.
-It is listed on the Historic American Buildings Survey.
+It has been documented by the Historic American Buildings Survey.